rafalcode/hello_github/GettingStarted.md

 So you've decided to show off your coding skillz, you've used a little git and you've heard of the popular github site.
 This is a small account of the steps you'll have to go through.

 ## Preliminaries
 Of course you'll have to have git set up on your local machine.
 And you will indeed have to create a userid on the github site.
-If you're like me you'll favour ssh for communicating with remote hosts, so as soon as you have your github account, yuo'll want to paste in your public key into the appropriate section of github's account settings.
+If you're like me you'll favour ssh for communicating with remote hosts, so as soon as you have your github account, you'll want to paste in your public key into the appropriate section of github's account settings.

 ## Global configure variables in you local user